metablaster/WindowsFirewallRuleset/README.md

 instead.

 Feel free to suggest or contribute new rules, or improvements for existing rules or scripts.\
-Just make sure you follow below notices:
+Just make sure you abide to notices below:

 1. If possible provide some documentation or links (preferably official) for your rules or changes so that it can be easy to verify these rules don't contain mistakes, ex. for ICMP rules you would